tracy-o/learning-day/docs/topics/circuit-breaker.md

 ***

 ### How can I use the circuit breaker?
-For a route to take advantage of the circuit breaker, it must have the circuit breaker transformer in it's platform or routspec pipieline, as shown:
+For a route to take advantage of the circuit breaker, it must have the circuit breaker transformer in it's platform or routspec pipieline and should have the `circuit_breaker_error_threshold` key/value as shown:

 ```
 defmodule Routes.Platforms.Programmes do
   def specs(production_env) do
-    ...
+    %{
+      circuit_breaker_error_threshold: 500
+    }
   end

   defp pipeline("live") do